PrintNode/PrintNode-JS/README.md

 Callbacks will receive connection data as a Javascript object of type `PrintNode.ComputerConnections` (i.e. `arguments[0] instanceof PrintNode.ComputerConnections === true`).

 The `PrintNode.ComputerConnections` object's prototype is `new Array()`, i.e. it's 'array-like'; it has all the usual properties and methods of a JavaScript array.
-It will contain zero or more objects of type `PrintNode.Connection`.
-It will always have the properties `accountId` and `computerId` set. `PrintNode.Connection` objects in `PrintNode.ComputerConnections` are all for the same computer. `PrintNode.ComputerConnections` arrays contain all connection information for the computerId referenced.
+It will contain zero or more objects of type `PrintNode.Connection` and will have the properties `accountId` and `computerId` set.
+Any `PrintNode.Connection` objects in `PrintNode.ComputerConnections` all share the same `computerId`. `PrintNode.ComputerConnections` arrays contain all connection information for a specific `computerId`.
 A `PrintNode.ComputerConnections` object with length zero indicates there are no current connections.

+#### `PrintNode.Connection` object

+A `PrintNode.Connection` object will have the following properties set.

+* `computerId` - integer.
+The PrintNode `computerId` for the computer which has connected.
+* `connectionTimestamp` - string.
+The time at which this connection was established represented as a UTC timestamp.
+* `edition` - string.
+A short identifier describing the 'branding' of the client connected.
+* `hostname` - string.
+The operating system user and hostname of the computer running the PrintNode client.
+* `serverUuid` - string.
+A v4 UUID which which can be used as a unique identifier for this specific connection.
+* `version` - string.
+The version of the client software which has connected.

 #### Why is `PrintNode.ComputerConnections` array-like?